Photo by Innerbody Research

 Additionally, you can choose between a selection of charities at checkout, and Moon Juice will donate 1% of your order’s cost.
 Moreover, when you pick your shipping option, an additional $0.98 allows you to opt into using Route, which provides package protection and neutralizes your shipment’s carbon footprint.

 It’s worth noting that Youtheory’s ashwagandha capsules also contain 20mg of ginger root extract.
 While ginger root is great for improving digestion and calming an upset stomach, research is much more mixed when it comes to its effects on the brain.
-Some animal studies suggest ginger can play a critical role in improving cognitive function, especially in the presence of cognitive disorders.22 However, 5mg/kg was the lowest effective dose used in this research, and that’d be about 31mg when converted for a 170lb human — or 11mg more than Youtheory uses.
+Some animal studies suggest ginger can play a critical role in improving cognitive function, especially in the presence of cognitive disorders.22 However, 5mg per kg was the lowest effective dose used in this research, and that’d be about 31mg when converted for a 170lb human, or 11mg more than Youtheory uses.

 There are a handful of studies that suggest ginger can lessen the damage caused by oxidative stress and improve memory dysfunction, but almost all of these studies took place in mouse models, and converting the lowest potentially beneficial dose for a mouse to a 170lb human would amount to about 63mg — over triple what’s in this supplement.17 Additionally, while another study on mice found that ginger improved anxiety better than prescription Valium, that study used 200mg/kg of ginger root extract — meaning humans would need about 1g of ginger root extract to feel that effect.18 Overall, Youtheory’s 20mg dose doesn’t come close to what appears beneficial in the current research.

-As mentioned before, one bottle of Youtheory Ashwagandha Capsules costs $21.99 (which is about a $3 increase since we first researched these supplements a couple of years ago).
-Like with Youtheory’s liquid ashwagandha, subscriptions used to be available for this product, but that doesn’t appear to be the case anymore.
-Free shipping kicks in when you order at least $40 worth of products — which is less than the threshold for many other brands — but if your purchase doesn’t add up to that, then you’re left paying a flat fee of $14.99 for shipping.
+As mentioned before, one bottle of Youtheory Ashwagandha Capsules costs $21.99, which is about a $3 increase since we first researched these supplements a couple of years ago.
+Like with Youtheory’s liquid ashwagandha, subscriptions have recently been added, which take off 15% and include free shipping.
+For single purchases, free shipping kicks in when you order at least $40 worth of products — which is less than the threshold for many other brands — but if your purchase doesn’t add up to that, then you’re left paying a flat fee of $14.99 for shipping.

 Photo by Innerbody Research